JasonForJoy/BRIEF/README.md

 ## News

-- We released the training and evaluation code and the training data.
+- We released the training and evaluation code and the data.

 ## Intro